ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 A detailed explanation of the data finding-related sections of the ``config-user.yml`` (``rootpath`` and ``drs``) is presented in the :ref:`data-retrieval` section.
-This section relates directly to the data finding capabilities  of ESMValTool and are very important to be understood by the user.
+This section relates directly to the data finding capabilities of ESMValCore and are very important to be understood by the user.

 .. note::